satorici/satori-docs/satori_help/docs/modes/modes.md

 # Execution modes

-Satori is an automated testing platform where you can:
+Satori is an automated testing platform where you can run tests:

-- Run tests on demand,
+- On demand
-- As part of a CI/CD process,
+- As part of a CI/CD process
-- Scheduled (also known as monitoring) and
+- Scheduled (also known as monitoring)
-- On your repositories
+- And on your repositories

 ## [Run](run.md)